afeldman-nm/vllm-enc-dec-rfc/infra-enc-dec.md

 The $i$-th block in the block-diagonal mask corresponds to the $i$-th sequence's attention matrix.
 Since causality is the default for decoder self-attention, the default is for each block along the diagonal of the decoder self-attention mask to have $-\infty$ in the upper-triangle and $0$ in the lower triangle (Figure 2, *middle*.)
 Non-causality is the default for encoder and encoder/decoder cross-attention, so the default is for each diagonal block in the encoder or cross-attention mask to be entirely $0$ (Figure 2, *left* and *right*.)

 Note the rectangular shape of the diagonal blocks in the cross-attention mask, as compared to the square blocks in the encoder and decoder self-attention masks.
-In encoder and decoder attention, Q and K are derived from the same source (previous encoder or decoder layer output, respectively) and thus have the same length; therefore, the regions of the SDP attention score matrix corresponding to intra-sequence attention will always be square.
+In encoder attention and decoder self-attention, Q and K are derived from the same source (previous encoder or decoder layer output, respectively) and thus have the same length; therefore, the regions of the SDP attention score matrix corresponding to intra-sequence attention will always be square.
 In constrast, cross-attention Q is derived from the decoder self-attention hidden state output while K is derived from the encoder hidden states.
 Since the encoder and decoder have different input prompts, Q and K may differ in length for cross-attention, which is why the diagonal blocks are rectangular.

 ## BART integration